oraharon209/web-store/README.md

 # Web Store Application

 Welcome to the **Web Store Application** repository!
 This project is a fully containerized web application that represents a store, providing users with the ability to browse, select, and manage products.
+A GitHub Action workflow has been implemented to ensure continuous integration and deployment of the application.

 ## Features